beheashta/beheashta/README.md

 ## Background
 - 🎓 BSc in Computer Science (Honours), Wilfrid Laurier University (2025)
-- 🇨🇦 Born and raised in Canada
-- 🇦🇺 Dual citizen of Canada and Australia
-- 🌏 Long-term goal: working as a software engineer in Melbourne

 ## What I do
 - Production support and development of complex legacy and modern systems (combination of brownfield and greenfield)